-Colin was an undergraduate at Queen's Belfast, he did his masters at Queen's Kingston, Ontario and his PhD at Southampton University.
-He has worked as a lecturer at Portsmouth University, as a college lecturer at Queen's College, Oxford University and most recently he was a Senior Lecturer in Economics at Strathclyde University.
+Dr Colin Jennings did his PhD at Southampton University, a masters at Queen's University, Kingston, Ontario and his undergraduate at Queen’s University Belfast.
+Before DPE he was a Senior Lecturer in Economics at Strathclyde University, a college lecturer at Queen's College, Oxford University and a lecturer at Portsmouth University.

-Colin's research area is Political Economics.
+Colin's research area is in political economy.
 Within this broad area his work splits into two branches.
-The first looks at conflict and the second at political competition and voting behaviour in stable constitutional democracies.
+The first looks at conflict and the second at political competition and voting behaviour.